trustcrypto/ledgerjs/packages/hw-transport-u2f/README.md

 #### open

-static function to create a new Transport from a connected Ledger device discoverable via U2F (browser support)
+static function to create a new Transport from a connected onlykey device discoverable via U2F (browser support)

 ##### Parameters